 Always Use Twitch Panels

-Keep everything organized and looking professional by using panels in your profile.
+Keep everything organized and looking professional by using the best Twitch panels in your profile.
 Some of these can act as the full information, while others can serve as the header.
 Try to make them all look as though they are a part of your overall branding.

 It is generally a good idea to have the same designer for the majority of your graphics.
 Work with them to find unique ways to make your profile look stylish.
-Read our Twitch Graphics Guide to learn all the designs you need for your channel.
+Here are three of the top places you can go to get Twitch Panels:

 Twitch Bio Template